 3 the listing is inaccurate, incomplete, ambiguous or out of date.

 For more information, contact Tenants Victoria (see “Contacts”).

-Tenant databases are also subject to the Australian Privacy Principles in the following ways:
+Tenant databases are subject to the Australian Privacy Principles in the following ways:

 • tenants have a right to access data held about them;